Historical Luxury Boutique Inn

-This 10,000 square foot mansion, originating nearly 300 years ago, has remained mostly intact and in the same family for 297 years of its existence.
+This 10,000 square foot mansion, originating 300 years ago, has remained mostly intact and in the same family for 297 years of its existence.

 Abraham's eldest son Derick later constructed his mansion around the original two-room structure built by his father.
 Derick Brinckerhoff was the Colonel of the Second Regiment of Dutchess County Militia and an eight-term member of the State Assembly.
-His involvement during the Revolutionary War led to many influential guests at the home.
+His involvement during the Revolutionary War led to many influential guests that visited the home.